Cybernetics: From the Great Chain to the Sociopticon

 Wither, indeed?

+VIII.
 Deleuze: The Birth of Control Societies and the “Dividual”

 Half a century after Wiener warned of a system governed by feedback and two decades after McLuhan detailed the sensorium’s submission to the circuit, Gilles Deleuze diagnosed the political consequence of this merger: the successor to Foucault’s disciplinary institutions are the societies of control.

-Foucault’s disciplinary societies operated through enclosed physical spaces that mold the individual (the school, the factory, the prison).
-Control societies move beyond containment, and operate through modulation and data streams that track the subject continuously across open systems.
+In his seminal 1990 essay, “Postscript on the Societies of Control,” Deleuze identifies a shift in the texture of power.
+Foucault’s disciplinary societies operated through enclosed physical spaces that mold the individual - the school, the factory, the prison.
+Control societies by contrast, move beyond containment and walls, and operate through modulation, a continuous and fluid adjustment of data streams that track the subject continuously across open systems.

-The core distinction lies in the mechanism of governance: the shift from mold to modulation.
-Disciplinary societies function like molds, stamping out fixed individuals within bounded spaces.
-They are discontinuous, structured by the start and stop of enclosed institutions: the factory whistle, the school bell.
-Control, by contrast, is continuous and everywhere.
-It does not reside in the visible, spatial constraints of walls, it exists within the very infrastructure we use — the networks, the code, and the algorithmic scoring systems.
+The core distinction lies in the mechanism of governance.
+Disciplinary societies functioned like molds, stamping out fixed individuals within bounded spaces.
+They were discontinuous, marked by the start and stop of the factory whistle or school bell.
+Control is continuous and everywhere.
+It does not reside in the visible walls but in the infrastructure of the loop: the networks, the code, and the algorithmic scoring systems that manage our access to reality.
+A fixed physical location no longer defines a subject; a subject is spotlighted by their position in a fluid digital stream, constantly tracked by passwords, access cards, and transaction records.

 “The old power was defined by the individual—its signature, its number, its place in a mass.
 The new power is defined by the dividual—masses, samples, data, markets, or ‘banks.’
 It is no longer a question of disciplining people, but of controlling access.”

-The Individual is the form of the disciplinary society: a unique, bounded body tracked by a rigid signature (name, employee number) and confined to specific physical spaces.
-The Individual is an interruption to the system (they must be moved from school to factory to office).
-The dividual, however, is the data-form of the control society: a fluid, divisible numerical entity tracked by instantaneous metrics and passwords.
-The dividual is a continuous variation within the system, perfectly mirroring the cybernetic loop.
-The subject’s fixed identity is smeared, across a set of fluid, constantly adjusting samples, data, markets, or “banks.”
+The Individual was the form of the disciplinary era: a unique, bounded body tracked by a rigid signature (name, employee number).
+The Dividual, however, is the data-form of the cybernetic age: a fluid, divisible numerical entity tracked by instantaneous metrics and passwords.
+The subject’s fixed identity is smeared across a set of fluid, constantly adjusting samples - a credit score here, an ad profile there, a risk assessment elsewhere.
+No longer a person, the dividual is a collection of metrics.

 Deleuze highlights the system’s own inherent limit in its constant state of flux: